Brunelleschi Device

 The device holds an image of an atrium flipped left to right.
 The viewer stands on the opposite side looking through the peephole in the centre partly at the actual atrium and partly at a mirror image of the photograph of the atrium.

 I knew something had gone terribly wrong when I looked at my first snapshot of the Prairie landscape that I loved.
 The vast surround of infinite space that I experienced had vanished and been replaced by an impoverished facsimile that had narrowed, shrunken, flattened and deadened the original that it was supposed to represent.
 I thought I was a bad photographer or that I needed a bigger camera.
-The problem was in part the reduction of experienced reality to a flat surface in accordance to the geometric logic of linear perspective (depending on the lens, cameras and camera obscuras with pinholes instead of lenses render the world in linear perspective).
+The problem was in part the reduction of experienced reality to a flat surface in accordance to the geometric logic of linear perspective (depending on the lens, cameras and camera obscuras so long as they have pinholes instead of lenses render the world in linear perspective).
 Years later, when I learned to stitch together successive shots along the horizon I was somewhat more satisfied – but these photographic panoramas were a radical departure from linear perspective.

 Figure 2 – Upward Converging Parallel Lines